GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/examples/standalone/README.md

 # Standalone example

 This example:
-- Presents the deploy of the Secured Data Warehouse blueprint variant for ingesting encrypted data from on-prem sources.
+- Presents the deploy of the blueprint for ingesting encrypted data from on-premisses environments.
 - Uses the [Tink](https://developers.google.com/tink) library to encrypt data "on prem" that will be uploaded to BigQuery.
-- Demonstrates the usage of BigQuery [AEAD encryption](https://cloud.google.com/bigquery/docs/reference/standard-sql/aead-encryption-concepts) functions to decrypt the "on prem" data in BigQuery.
+- Demonstrates the usage of BigQuery [AEAD encryption](https://cloud.google.com/bigquery/docs/reference/standard-sql/aead-encryption-concepts) functions to decrypt the on-premisses  data in BigQuery.

-This example also create the resources that are required to deploy the Secured Data Warehouse blueprint variant for ingesting encrypted data from on-prem sources that are expected to be provided by the user, what we call the *external harness*.
+This example also create the resources that are required to deploy the blueprint that are expected to be provided by the user, we call these resources *external harness*.

 In the External Harness we have: